craigprotzel/Mashups/00_Student Work/README.md

 * a client-side js library other than jQuery and/or Underscore
 * server-side code (i.e. Node-Express)
 * data-storage (i.e. CouchDB on Cloudant)
 * at least one CORS enabled route that returns stored data to the page in json format
+* documentation for both the project and the open web API

-In terms of 'data-storage', the idea is that a user will somehow contribute (i.e. input data) to your application.
+In terms of 'data-storage', the idea is that a user will contribute (i.e. input data) to your application.
 User input can come in many forms including but not limited to requests, comments, reviews, links, media, feedback, high scores, solutions and more.
 The data input could be intended only for a specific user through a personal link or it could affect the entire experience of the application for all users.
 It is up to you to decide!

 Overall, the application should demonstrate an attention towards and understanding of technical topics, creative approaches, and usability patterns covered over the entire semester.